Cerebral Salt-Wasting Syndrome Workup

 The following lab studies may be indicated in patients with cerebral salt-wasting syndrome:

-- Urinary output - Urine is relatively dilute and the flow rate is often high in cerebral salt-wasting syndrome; urine is usually very concentrated and the flow rate is low in SIADH
+Urinary output - Urine flow rate is often high in cerebral salt-wasting syndrome; urine flow rate is low in SIADH

 Urinary sodium concentrations